For this is the will of God, your sanctification; that is, that you abstain from sexual immorality;1 Thessalonians 4:3(NASB)

 The context of the verse in question is not positional sanctification but our ongoing, practical, progressive sanctification.
 It is our practical sanctification that Paul is writing about.
 It is our ongoing, practical, progressive sanctification which is God's will for our lives, and Paul calls attention to one specific area that can seriously inhibit our spiritual growth and ongoing sanctification - sexual immorality.

 Abstaining from sexual immorality is singled out as vital in practical spiritual growth.
 Engaging in sexual sin separates us from fellowship with the Father.
-Sexual sin halts our spiritual progress; prevents us from growing in grace and causes Christians to backslide into carnality.
-Every form of sexual immorality or pornography, whether it be heterosexual, homosexual, premarital or extra-marital sex is an abomination to the Lord and prevents any form of progressing sanctification.
+Sexual sin halts our spiritual progress, prevents us from growing in grace, and causes Christians to backslide into carnality.
+Every form of sexual immorality or pornography, whether it be heterosexual, homosexual, premarital, or extra-marital sex, is an abomination to the Lord and prevents any form of progressive sanctification.